 However, learning mindfulness together with meditation can give you an incredible toolset to shape your life with.
 And, the two practices benefit from each other unlike anything else.
 Therefore, we recommend this as the very best overall online course for learning mindfulness.
 Emily Fletcher also offers a free masterclass that gives students a taste of what the full “M Word” is all about.

-Best University-led Course: De-Mystifying Mindfulness (Coursera)
+Alternative Pick: De-Mystifying Mindfulness (Coursera)

 In my opinion, “De-Mystifying Mindfulness” on Coursera is the best online course on mindfulness currently available.
 This course was developed by the oldest university in the Netherlands, Universiteit Leiden and it is a good match both for beginners and advanced practitioners.
 The course material is free to take, unless you want a certificate in mindfulness.